-- Install the new oil filter on the engine.
+- 7. Install the new oil filter on the engine.
 Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 3/4 turn to 1 turn. - 8.
 Close the oil drain valve and tighten until snug.
-Do not overtighten.

-9. Fill the crankcase with new, clean oil.
+Do not overtighten. - 9.
+Fill the crankcase with new, clean oil.
 Use only crankcase lubricants recommended by the engine manufacturer.
 Refer to Crankcase Lubricant on page 3 in the Specifications section of this manual or the engine owner's manual.
 Use the recommended oil viscosity for the expected ambient temperature.
 Oil with the correct viscosity will aid starting in cold weather and assure proper lubrication in hot weather.
 Fill up to, but not above, the "F" mark on the dipstick.
-Crankcase capacity is 2.0 quarts (1.9 liters) when changing oil and filter.
+Crankcase capacity is 2.0 quarts (1.9 liters) plus 1/2 pint (0.24 liters) for the new oil filter.

 IMPORTANT: Check the dipstick reading before adding the last 1/2 pint of oil and fill only to the "F" mark.
-The oil level should never be above the "F" mark on the dipstick; overfilling CAN result in engine overheating, loss of power, and possible engine damage.
+DO NOT overfill the crankcase (oil above "F" mark) as this CAN result in engine overheating, loss of power, and possible engine damage.